eagleeyethinker/SimpleAgGridApp/README.md

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 You should see the screen as below.
 ![simple ag-grid app](https://raw.githubusercontent.com/eagleeyethinker/ImageRepo/master/SimpleAngularAgGrid.JPG)
+See my other repo https://github.com/eagleeyethinker/angular-ag-grid-typescript for a rich ag-grid demo code.

 ## Code scaffolding